shortstheory/shortstheory.github.io/_posts/2018-08-17-introducing-apstreamline.md

 **Download APSync with APStreamline built in from [here](http://firmware.ardupilot.org/Companion/apsync/beta/apsync-rpi-20180918172614.img.xz) (BETA)!**

-I'm very excited to announce the release of a network adaptive video streaming solution for ArduPilot!
+I\'m very excited to announce the release of a network adaptive video streaming solution for ArduPilot!

 ## Links to the code